 The fourth annual Big Gig BBQ is coming back to the Summerfest grounds and folks all over Milwaukee are drooling at the thought.
 Fifteen different regional and local cookers will be on hand, and I’m really looking forward to the cooking demonstrations.
 Family fun picnic games and an amateur BBQ Rib Competition.

-Trainfest — Milwaukee (Wisconsin State Fair Grounds): 2020 event is canceled.
+Trainfest — Milwaukee (Wisconsin State Fair Grounds): 2021 event canceled.

 Join the Fun at Trainfest, America’s largest operating model railroad show.
 Find the adventure this year when kids from 5 to 99 can run the trains at many of the railroads.
 There are so many opportunities for both kids and adults to be more hands-on than ever before!